Design, Implementation and Evaluation of an External Pose-Tracking System for Underwater Cameras: System design

 A 15-dimensional state vector $\mathbf{x_{k}}$ is used for the UKF, which according to \autoref{eq:ukfStateVec} contains the position $p$, rotation $q$, velocity $v$, angular velocity $av$ and linear acceleration $a$

-The rotation is represented by a quaternion and only the imaginary components are taken into account.
+The rotation is represented by a quaternion and only the imaginary components are considered.
 To learn more about representing rotation in 3D space, we refer to \cite{representingAttitude}.
 The real part can be calculated from the imaginary components after the UKF iteration.
 The state vector $\mathbf{x_{k}}$ describes the camera pose and its motion in the world coordinate system.

-In order to use the UKF camera pose as a later ground truth reference for the captured images, the poses must be synchronized with the image timestamps.
+In order to use the UKF camera pose as a later ground truth reference for the captured images, the poses must be synchronized with the image time stamps.
+The ROS time is used as a common time basis.
+This is time-synchronous for all components in the system.
+However, the camera used does not allow the time stamp to be set directly for the image recording.
+Consequently, this is set within the pylon software on the PC.
 The image time stamps are defined in the middle of the exposure time.
 Then the offset of the UKF camera pose to the recorded image is determined.
 To do this, rotating movements are carried out over the calibration target, as well as forwards and backwards movements in the direction of the calibration target.
 The evaluation of both experiments shows that the error due to the time difference is smaller than the error due to tracking and image processing.
-Thus the time-synchronous behavior between poses and image time stamps is given.
+Thus, the time-synchronous behavior between poses and image time stamps is given.